-STATE OF SOUTH CAROLINA IN THE COURT OF COMMON PLEAS OF THE FIFTH JUDICIAL CIRCUIT OUNTY OF RICHLAND
+SUMMORS STATE OF SOUTH CAROLINA IN THE COURT OF COMMON PLEAS OF THE FIFTH JUDICIAL CRICUIT OUNTY OF RICHLAND

-ELANIE LASHONDA WAGES.
-(JURY TRIAL DEMANDED)
+NEGLIGENCE (AUTO ACCIDENT ELANIE LASHONDA WAGES, (JURY TRIAL DEMANDED)

 TO THE DEFENDANT, ABOVE NAMED.

-YOU ARE A TO THE DEFENDANT, ABOVE NAMED but required to answer 88 your color to the property of the property of
+DOTATION THE DEFENDANT, ABOVE NAMED and required to secure the nonpload in the DEFENDANT AND AND THE PROPERTY OF THE PROPERT

-V OFFICE OF JOHNNY E. WATSON SUbhrey E. Watson,
+AW OFFICE OF JOHNNY E. WATSON